BOOM: Beyond Only One Modality KIT's Multimodal Multilingual Lecture Companion: Related Work

 \section{Related Work}

 Streaming ST has been extensively studied in the last decade \citep{machavcek2023turning, guo2025streamuni, Papi2025-mm}.
-Several lecture translation tools have also leveraged ST \citep{muller2016evaluation, dessloch2018kit, huber2023end}, but these systems primarily rely on audio input.
+Several lecture translation tools have also leveraged ST \citep{cho2013real,niehues2016dynamic,son2020low,muller2016evaluation, dessloch2018kit, huber2023end}, but these systems primarily rely on audio input.
 In contrast, our work extends lecture translation to multimodal input, incorporating visual cues from slides, and multimodal output, producing translated audio and slides in multiple languages.

 Image-to-image translation remains relatively under-explored.
+Several research works focus on road sign translation \citep{gao2001text,yang2001automatic, zhang2002automatic, chen2002automatic, chen2004automatic} facing many similar challenges to translating images in academic slies.
 Interest in this area is growing with the availability of larger datasets \citep{zuo-etal-2025-inimagetrans, li-etal-2025-mit, zhuang2025patimt}, but most existing work focuses solely on text translation within images, without addressing the aligned re-rendering of the visual content.
 An initial step in this direction is \citep{tian2025prim}, which explicitly models the rendering process.
 Our image translation pipeline provides a modular foundation, enabling researchers to integrate models at any stage from OCR to translation and rendering, without needing to implement additional components.